right-rudder/eagleair/src/content/programs/private-pilot.md

 ## Private Pilot License—Begin Your Aviation Journey

 Your dream of flying starts here.
-M2A Aviation Academy's **Private Pilot License (PPL)** program provides **professional, comprehensive training** that exceeds FAA minimums and prepares you for a lifetime of safe, confident flying.
+Eagle Aircraft Aviation Academy's **Private Pilot License (PPL)** program provides **professional, comprehensive training** that exceeds FAA minimums and prepares you for a lifetime of safe, confident flying.

-Whether you're pursuing aviation as a **career pathway** or **personal achievement**, M2A's transparent pricing, experienced instructors, and proven curriculum ensure you earn your wings with **quality training, not just checkride minimums**.
+Whether you're pursuing aviation as a **career pathway** or **personal achievement**, Eagle Aircraft's transparent pricing, experienced instructors, and proven curriculum ensure you earn your wings with **quality training, not just checkride minimums**.

 ---